-On January 1, 2009, the Company adopted a newly issued accounting standard which provides guidance in assessing whether an equity-issued financial instrument is indexed to an entity's own stock for purposes of determining whether a financial instrument should be treated as a derivative.
-In applying the methodology the Company concluded that certain warrants issued by the Company in May 2005 have terms that do not meet the criteria to be considered indexed to the Company's own stock and therefore were re-classified from the equity section to the liability section of the Balance Sheets as of January 1, 2009.
-The warrant is subject to re-measurement at each balance sheet date and any change in fair value is recognized as a component of other income (expense).
+Accounting standards require a entity to assess whether an equity-issued financial instrument is indexed to an entity's own stock for purposes of determining whether a financial instrument should be treated as a derivative.
+In applying the methodology, the Company concluded that certain warrants issued by the Company in May 2005 and December 2009 have terms that do not meet the criteria to be considered indexed to the Company's own stock and therefore are classified in the liability section of the Balance Sheets.
+Accounting standards further require that liability-classified warrants be revalued at each financial reporting period and the resulting gain or loss be recorded as other income (expense) in the Statements of Operations.
 Fair value is measured using the Black-Scholes valuation model.